 1 clove garlic, minced

 1⁄2 ounce dried porcini mushrooms

 4 (6-ounce) filet mignon steaks (1½ inches thick)

 In a small bowl, combine the butter, chives, rosemary, garlic, and a pinch each of salt and pepper.
 Mix well and set aside.

-In a spice grinder or blender, finely grind the dried porcinis; then pour them onto a plate in an even layer.
+In a spice grinder or blender, finely grind the dried porcini mushrooms; then pour them onto a plate in an even layer.
 Liberally sprinkle the steaks with salt and pepper, then press the steaks into the porcini powder.

 Pour the oil into a large cast-iron fry pan and heat it over medium-high heat until barely smoking.
-Sear the steaks for 3 minutes per side; then place the pan in the oven for about 3 minutes, until the internal temperature reads 125°F on a meat thermometer for medium rare.
+Sear the steaks for 3 minutes per side; then place the pan in the oven for about 3 minutes, until the internal temperature reads 125 degrees F on a meat thermometer for medium-rare.

 Reprinted with permission from The Staub Cookbook, copyright © 2018.
 Photography by Colin Price.
 Published by Ten Speed Press, an imprint of Penguin Random House.